-Ipsos MORI has regular internal and external audits of its information security and is registered to the International Standard for Information Security, ISO 27001.
-Ipsos MORI is a member of the Market Research Society, which means it has signed up to carrying out market research in an ethical and compliant way.
+Ipsos has regular internal and external audits of its information security and is registered to the International Standard for Information Security, ISO 27001.
+Ipsos is a member of the Market

+Research Society, which means it has signed up to carrying out market research in an ethical and compliant way.

-How do I opt out of being contacted by Ipsos MORI to complete the NSS or the NSS pilot 2022?
+How do I opt out of being contacted by Ipsos to complete the NSS?

-You can ask Ipsos MORI to remove your details from the contact list being used for both surveys.
-Ipsos MORI will ask you to confirm your details to ensure that the correct records are removed from the contact list.
+You can ask Ipsos to remove your details from the contact list being used for the NSS.
+Ipsos will ask you to confirm your details to ensure that the correct records are removed from the contact list.
 It is important that students verify their identity so the NSS provides robust data for potential students and their advisers to make informed choices.
-If a student opts out at any stage, all personal information (contact details, date of birth, etc.) will be securely and permanently deleted from the contact list used for this survey and they will not be contacted by Ipsos MORI again.
-Students may do this using the 'opt-out' form on the survey website2 from 6 January until 30 April 2022, or by contacting Ipsos MORI at thestudentsurvey@ipsos.com.
-Students can also opt out of participation in the NSS 2022 pilot at the end of completing the main NSS survey.
+If a student opts out at any stage, all personal information (contact details, date of birth, etc.) will be securely and permanently deleted from the contact list used for this survey and they will not be contacted by Ipsos again.
+Students may do this using the 'opt-out' form on the survey website from 8 January until 30 April 2024, or by contacting Ipsos.

 In exceptional circumstances, it may be necessary for the OfS to analyse student-level data relating to refusals or opt-outs.
-In this case, Ipsos MORI will securely transfer data to the OfS about students who have actively opted out of the survey.
+In this case, Ipsos will securely transfer data to the OfS about students who have actively opted out of the survey.

 Please note some providers send their own communications to students regarding the NSS.
-Neither the OfS nor Ipsos MORI are responsible for these provider communications.
+Neither the OfS nor Ipsos are responsible for these provider communications.